 The Corporation's Independence Committee ("Independence Committee") is mandated to oversee the administration of the Corporation's compensation plans, including its stock option plan and its restricted share plan, in light of the corporate goals and objectives.
-The Independence Committee is presently comprised of Ms. Mary Ritchie, Dr. Stewart Ritchie, Mr. Hugh McKinnon and Mr. Stephen Sanford.
+The Independence Committee is presently comprised of Mr. Stephen Sanford, Ms. Mary Ritchie, Dr. Stewart Ritchie, Mr. Patrick Turpin and Mr. Pablo Cussatti, all of whom are independent.
 The Independence Committee meets at least once a year to review compensation policies relating to the Corporation and its subsidiaries and to approve and recommend to the Board specific compensation awards and benefits.
 The Independence Committee monitors levels of executive remuneration to ensure overall compensation reflects the Corporation's objectives and philosophies and meets the Corporation's desired relative compensation position.
-The key components comprising the Corporation's executive officer compensation may include base salary and bonus (short-term incentives) and participation in the Corporation's stock option plan and restricted share plan (long-term incentives).
+The key components comprising the Corporation's executive officer compensation may include base salary and bonus (shortterm incentives) and participation in the Corporation's stock option plan and restricted share plan (longterm incentives).
 The Corporation established these components for its executive compensation package because it believed that a competitive base salary and bonus may be required to retain key executives and participation in the Corporation's stock option plan and restricted share plan enables the Corporation's executive officers to participate in the long-term success of the Corporation and aligns their interests with those of the Shareholders.
-Ms. Ritchie, Dr. Ritchie, Mr. McKinnon and Mr. Sanford are also members of the Corporation's Audit Committee ("Audit Committee") and information concerning their skills and experience relevant to their responsibilities as members of this committee is detailed later in this Circular under "AUDIT COMMITTEE AND RELATIONSHIP WITH AUDITOR - Relevant Education and Experience".
+Ms. Ritchie, Dr. Ritchie, and Mr. Sanford are also members of the Corporation's Audit Committee ("Audit Committee") and information concerning their skills and experience relevant to their responsibilities as members of this committee is detailed later in this Circular under "AUDIT COMMITTEE AND RELATIONSHIP WITH AUDITOR - Relevant Education and Experience".